Ben-Grob/Epunch2/README.md

 # Epunch
 Epunch is a simple, cross-platform time tracking application built for small to medium-sized businesses.
 It streamlines the "punch-in/out" process for employees while providing oversight for managers.

+### Abstract/motivation
+I'm Ben Grob, a college student looking to break into the tech space.
+This past summer my boss approached me with the idea of creating a cheaper alternative to our payroll/punch card tracking app.
+Thus, I've gotten started on Epunch.
+My goal with this app is to learn more about mobile app development, database focused designs, and enhancing my programming skills.
+As an involved college student who loves his other hobbies, contributions to this project may be inconsistent depending on the time of year.

 ## Key Features
 For Employees:
 - Onboarding: Join an existing company with a compnayID.